Dubai Expat Apartments: A Guide to Renting in 2024-25

 Budget Beyond Rent: The True Cost of Renting in Dubai

-When you search for apartments for rent in Dubai, your budget should go beyond just the monthly rent.
+When you search for apartments for rent in Dubai, your budget should go beyond just the monthly rent and consider the availability of affordable housing options.

 CostTypical Range